sdiehl/wiwinwlh/tutorial.md

 or transcendental functions without loosing precision when performing intermediate computations.
 Then when simply slice of a fixed number of terms and approximate the resulting number to a desired precision.
-This approach is not without it's limitations and caveats ( notably that it may diverge ) but works quite well in practice.
+This approach is not without its limitations and caveats ( notably that it may diverge ) but works quite well in practice.

 ```haskell